Josephvs96/DotNetBanky/README.md

 ## Featuers
 - Microsoft Identity for managing the users and their roles:
   - Uses Cookie Authentication for authenticating users in the web based Razor pages project.
-  - Uses JWT tokens in for authenticating users in the web API project.
+  - Uses JWT tokens for authenticating users in the web API project.
-  - Three diffrent roles with diffrent level of access all managed.
+  - Three diffrent roles with diffrent level of access all managed by microsoft identity.
 -  Search Service:
     - Uses Azure Cognitive Search to create a search engine for the users for effective searching.
     - Index is created once by the console application.